 PhD Program students in good standing are eligible for tuition remission for up to 64 hours of tuition (covering all required core classes as well as 18 hours of dissertation).
 Students in good standing will also be eligible for a Graduate Research Assistantship throughout the program.
-This Assistantship comes with a stipend of \$25,000 per year.
+This Assistantship comes with a compensation of up to \$25,000 per year.